pkmn/engine/src/tools/README.md

       $ npm run release

 - [`serde.zig`](serde.zig)/[`serde.ts`](serde.ts): Serializes/deserializes a randomly generated
-  `Battle` for the provided generation to stdout, optionally for a specific seed. `serde.ts` wraps `serde.zig` and pretty prints the buffer so that it can be easily copied and pasted into JS source files for testing:
+  `Battle` for the provided generation to standard out, optionally for a specific seed. `serde.ts` wraps `serde.zig` and pretty prints the buffer so that it can be easily copied and pasted into JS source files for testing:

       $ zig build serde -- <GEN> <SEED?>
       $ npm run compile && node build/tools/serde 1

-- [`transitions.zig`](transitions.zig): Runs the specified generations's "transitions" function to make it easier to debug or visualize:
+- [`transitions.zig`](transitions.zig): Runs the specified generation's "transitions" function to make it easier to debug or visualize:

       $ zig build transitions -Dcalc -Dchance -- <GEN> <SEED?> 2>/dev/null